Paying Your Taxes

 Include the remittance stub with your payment to ensure that it is credited to the correct tax account and mail it to Spruce Grove City Hall.

 You may pay by cheque or money order payable to The City of Spruce Grove at City Hall.
-Record your tax roll number on your cheque or money order.
-Your payment may also be deposited in the mail slot beside the main doors on the southeast side of City Hall.
+Record your tax roll number on your cheque or money order and deposit your payment into the secure drop box beside the main doors on the southeast side of City Hall.
 You may post-date your cheque to on or before June 30.
 Credit cards are not accepted for tax payments.

 Always include the remittance stub with your payment to ensure that it is credited to the correct tax account.